Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Dimension 3: Dependencies

-Escalation & Reporting
+Escalation & reporting

-Clear escalation paths, timely reports
+Clear escalation paths, timely reporting

 Dimension 4: Organizational